davidxmoody/professorp.co.uk/src/documents/about-peter/index.html.md

 ### How long did it take you to write your books?

 It took me five years to complete my first published book, *Professor P and the Jurassic Coast*.
 I kept revising and altering the story until I was completely happy with it.
-I took about 3 years to complete *Professor P and the Jurassic Island* and 2 years to complete *Professor P and the Dinosaur Island*.
-I'm getting quicker!
+I took about 3 years to complete *Professor P and the Jurassic Island*.

 ### What author has most influenced your writing?